trstringer/az-aks-ssh/README.md

 # SSH into AKS agent nodes

 There is documentation on [how to SSH into AKS nodes (Microsoft docs)](https://docs.microsoft.com/en-us/azure/aks/ssh).
 That process is long and quite manual.
-This script automates this the connection.
+This script automates this.

 *Note: this script is currently in alpha and should not be used in a production environment.*